 Start your content marketing with a power website and blog.
 To be ready for a high-growth trajectory you need to make some wise initial choices.
 You won’t be making such choices everyday – and once you do, you have to live with the decisions you take.
 So read the advice below carefully, do your own research to validate what’s written here, and then make up your mind once and for all.

 When it comes to building websites and blogs nowadays, you don’t really need to do much manual work at all.
 Neither do you need pricey coders and designers.
-Getting started in the Content Creation Process you have many ready-to-go and do-it-yourself building blocks and solutions out there, that make life for solopreneurs utterly easy.
+To get started with Content Branding & Design you have many ready-to-go and do-it-yourself building blocks and solutions out there, that make life for solopreneurs utterly easy.
 But unless you know the basics for making good choices of all these foundational elements, you may get trapped into buying solutions that won’t scale, or won’t flexibly adapt as technology and your market changes.

 Why choose blogging as your content format and WordPress as your blogging platform?